NextronSystems/thor-manual/scanning/special-scan-modes.rst

 * cross-platform-paths (apply filename IOCs to both Unix and Windows style paths)
 * multi-threading (it automatically sets the number of threads to use to the number of CPU cores found on the workstation)

-The chapter :ref:`use-cases/index:use cases` contains some use cases in which this scan mode is used.
+The chapter :ref:`use-cases/index:common use cases` contains some use cases in which this scan mode is used.
 You may find the guides useful.

 .. note::